plamer777/Python_Projects/README.md

 ## Short dicription

-There're many diffrents script here was written by my kind of simple games, some exemples of working with files and requests.
+There're many different scripts here was written by my kind of simple games, some exemples of working with files and requests.
 The repository is going to fill up by new interesting scripts showing inprovement in my skills from month to month.